rasutt/Close-Kin-CaPow/Things to do.md

 -   Include mathematical explanations.
 Can use includeMarkdown() or withMathJax().

+-   Can I make it so when new model requested it doesn't fit old model again too?

 -   Investigate when close kin does and does not do better than popan

     -   One interesting observation is that popan depends much more on having surveys over a good range of times, whereas close kin seems to do better when there's only a short range.
 Mainly for lambda (5-8x better), and phi (2-3x better), but also somewhat for N_final (15-20% better), when three consecutive surveys.
 Tried with two but strange results, need to actually check numbers converged now.
 Should check confidence interval coverage too.